 India sensitises missions abroad against Nithyananda

 The government has cancelled the passport of rape-accused self-styled godman Nithyananda even as the Ecuadorian government denied that it has granted asylum to him.
-External Affairs Ministry Spokesperson Raveesh Kumar said all Indian missions and posts abroad have been sensitised to inform local governments so that he could be traced.
+External Affairs Ministry Spokesperson Raveesh Kumar said all Indian missions and posts abroad have been asked to communicate to local governments about Nithyananda, wanted in several cases of rape and sexual abuse in India.

-"We have sensitised all our missions and posts and told them to inform local governments about him," he said at a press conference.
-Nithyananda is wanted in India for multiple cases including alleged rape and abduction.
+Nithyananda reportedly fled India last month in the midst of several investigations pending against him.
+Few days ago, a website, claimed to be run by Nithyananda, announced that he has set up a Hindu nation called Kailaasa after acquiring an island in South America.
+"When we received information about cases pending against him, we cancelled his passport first.
+Then he applied for a fresh passport which was denied and put on hold because he could not get requisite clearance from police," Kumar said.

+In a statement, the Embassy of Ecuador rejected reports that Nithyananda was given asylum by it or has been helped by the Ecuador in purchasing any land or island in South America.
+"Ecuador denied the request for international personal protection (refuge) made by Nithyananda before Ecuador and later on, Nithyananda left Ecuador presumably on his way to Haiti," the embassy said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)